PorkoRosso/DevTeam/README.md

   -From here you will be able to manuever throughout the website.

+  -You can create your account on the register page, and directly login afterwards.
+After that you can upload an item to the   website.
+All user information and Item information gets stored on the database.

 #Potential Issues:

   -There might be an issue with the root password.
 On MAMP, the default root password is